"""Horizontal and vertical regridding module."""

 be specified (see above).

 The regridding scheme to perform.
-If both source and target grid are
+If the source grid is structured

-structured (regular or irregular), can be one of the built-in schemes
+(i.e., rectilinear or curvilinear), can be one of the built-in schemes

-Alternatively, a `dict` that specifies generic regridding (see below).
+``nearest``.
+Alternatively, a `dict` that specifies generic regridding

-pole by half a grid step.
-This argument is ignored if ``target_grid``
+half a grid step.
+This argument is ignored if `target_grid` is a cube

 Offset the grid centers of the longitude coordinate w.r.t.
 Greenwich